‘Vivian Answers Day’ #8: Coffee, Yogurt, Stevia, Vegetable Intolerance, Men And Osteoporosis, Osteoporosis Drugs, And More!

 It is very kind of you to call Evista (raloxifene hydrochloride) a bone “supplement”.
 Plain and simple, Evista is far from being a supplement; it is a synthetic chemical known as a selective estrogen receptor modulator (SERM).
 It is supposed to have the ability to act like estrogen in some tissues but not in others.

-I write a lot more details about this drug in the Save Our Bones Program, including a list of quite nefarious side effects, such as dangerous blood clots and stroke, to name a few.
+I write a lot more details about this drug in the Osteoporosis Reversal Program, including a list of quite nefarious side effects, such as dangerous blood clots and stroke, to name a few.
 In view of this serious risk, it clearly makes more sense to improve your bone health with natural solutions as presented in the program.

 To your health!